Suggested words

 For more than two centuries, dragons have inhabited the impressive ceilings and chandeliers of the Royal Pavilion.
 Now a mysterious dragon nest has appeared inside the palace, launching a playful new exhibition that invites families to explore the building and discover its hidden creatures.

-Families, curious explorers and dragon detectives of all ages will be encouraged to search the palace for newly arrived dragons and those that have been part of the historic interiors for centuries.
-From dramatic decorative beasts to tiny creatures tucked away in unexpected corners, the experience invites visitors to look more closely than ever at the Pavilion’s remarkable design and décor.
+Opening to the public on Saturday 28 March, this imaginative new experience transforms the Royal Pavilion into a world of discovery, where families, curious explorers and dragon detectives of all ages are encouraged to seek out dragons both old and new.
+From dramatic decorative beasts to tiny creatures tucked away in unexpected corners, visitors are invited to look more closely than ever at the Pavilion’s remarkable design and décor.

-Visitors can take part in The Great Dragon Count, a playful challenge to discover just how many dragons live inside the palace.
-Although dragons fill the Pavilion’s décor, surprisingly no one has ever counted them all up in the building’s 200-year history.
+At the heart of the experience is The Great Dragon Count – a playful challenge to uncover just how many dragons live inside the palace.
+Despite the Pavilion’s rich dragon-filled interiors, no one has ever counted them all in the building’s 200-year history.
 Until now.

-The exhibition marks a new chapter for the Royal Pavilion, introducing a more playful, family-focused way to experience one of Brighton’s most famous landmarks while celebrating the fantastical creatures that have always been part of its story.
+The exhibition marks a new chapter for the Royal Pavilion, offering a fresh, family-focused way to experience one of Brighton’s most iconic landmarks, while celebrating the fantastical creatures that have always been part of its story.

-Set within the Pavilion’s dazzling Regency interiors, the experience offers families a chance to discover the palace from a new perspective – part treasure hunt, part storytelling adventure and part introduction to the remarkable interiors that make the building unique.
+Set within the Pavilion’s dazzling Regency interiors, the experience blends treasure hunt, storytelling adventure and a gentle introduction to the extraordinary craftsmanship and design that make the building unique.

 “The Royal Pavilion has always been a palace of dragons – some bold and dramatic, others tiny and easy to miss.
 This exhibition invites families to become dragon detectives and discover just how many magical creatures are hiding in the palace.”